+Toys

-Toys Tips for In individuals with Diabetes Here are some helpful supplies to consider having accessible in case of an emergency: Emergency supply of insulin or other diabetic medications.
+Tips for Individuals with Diabetes

+Here are some helpful supplies to consider making accessible in case of an emergency:

+Emergency supply of insulin or other medications taken by mouth or injection for diabetes

-Blood glucose testing supplies.
+Blood glucose testing supplies

+Gel packs or other cooling devices you can use to keep your insulin cold if there is a power outage

+Snacks to treat a hypoglycemic reaction (example: glucose tabs/gel, juice, soda, sugar packets, honey, hard candy, etc.)

+EMERGENCY EVACUATIONS

-Gel packs or ice packs you can use to keep your insulin cold if there is a power outage.
-Snacks to treat a hypoglycemic reaction (example: glucose tabs/gel, juice, soda, honey, hard candy, etc.) EMERGENCY EVACUATIONS In case of a fire, power outage, or any other emergency, do NOT use the elevator.
+In case of a fire, power outage, or any other emergency, do NOT use the elevator.
 Stay in place if possible.
 If evacuating the building is necessary, identify another safe exit route.
 If you have mobility limitations or other physical or sensory disabilities, make sure that you communicate your needs with your support team to figure out alternative ways to exit the building.